pkmn/engine/README.md

 For each Pokémon generation, the engine provides a battle structure with two functions - a function to `update` the battle's state based on both players' choices and a function that defines which `choices` are valid at that decision point (at the beginning of a battle both player's must "pass" as their first choice in order to switch in the first member of their party).
-If `-Dtrace` logging is enabled each update will produce logs which can be decoded into a buffer (`LOGS_SIZE` constants are provided to make it easy to allocate a buffer of the correct size).
+If `-Dlog` protocol logging is enabled each update will produce logs which can be decoded into a buffer (`LOGS_SIZE` constants are provided to make it easy to allocate a buffer of the correct size).
 Each `update` will return a result to indicate either that the battle has terminated or which types of choices will be available for each player.

 Unlike [Pokémon Showdown's
 SIM-PROTOCOL](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md#choice-requests)